shoeke/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: January 8, 2019

+**Today's Progress**: Finished up the responsive layouts for tablet and desktop on the unplugged project.
+Starting to get the hang of it.
+Did the quiz at the end of the section.
+Not satisfied with the answers.
+Esp. how should you organize your CSS.
+The official answer was by section top to bottom, but I swear that they suggested layout, colors, fonts, etc..
+Also didn't know know 400 was a normal breakpoint.
+Oh well.
+**Thoughts** Moving forward to fonts and colors on the unplugged project tommorow.
+Since I incorporated background colors and most fonts colors as white already, I'm hoping this should go smoothly.
+Once the fonts are correct and I can put in font sizes — they layout should hopefully start looking right.
+Might need to adjust margins and paddings once those are in.
+By then again, should probably wait until after the images are correctly in place too.

 ### Day 7: January 7, 2019

 **Today's Progress**: Instead of working on Skillcrush, I set up a simple webpage to practice specific tasks.
 Today I set up a 6 block responsive section with flex box.Intend to continue to add specific sections to practice coding.